 - Personal statement

 - Completed application with a recent passport size photograph

-International graduates must meet the requirements of the Graduate Medical Education and Immigration Services Office at UTHealth, as well as the Texas State Board of Medical Examiners.
+International graduates must meet the requirements of the Graduate Medical Education and the Texas State Board of Medical Examiners.
 We only sponsor J-1 visas and require international graduates to meet the terms for a Physician-in-Training, as outlined by the Texas State Board of Medical Examiners.

-The Cardiology Education Committee reviews completed applications in July and August.
-Interviews will be held on Thursdays and Fridays during August and September.
-Only the leading 60–70 applicants who are among the top in academic excellence, USMLE scores, and research interests are invited for a personal interview.
-The interview is an important factor in the final selection process, and also gives candidates an opportunity to visit UTHealth McGovern Medical School and meet with faculty and fellows.
+For the upcoming 2023 interview season, the Cardiology Education Committee will be reviewing applications from July through August.
+All invitations will be sent out by September 1st.
+Interviews will be held virtually on Friday’s from late August through early October.
+Only the leading 90-120 applicants who are among the top in academic excellence, USMLE scores, and research interests are invited for a virtual interview.
+The interview is a very important part in the final selection process, and also gives candidates an opportunity to learn more about the UTHealth McGovern Medical School and virtually interact with our faculty and fellows.